diffix/reference/docs/misc.md

 Case 3:

 - Here both C1 and C2 are LE, but one with an outcome of false, and one with an outcome of true.
-Let's suppose that A is `gender =` `'``M``'`, and that there is one female which is why C1 is LE.
-Let's suppose that B is `race =` `'``Eskimo``'`, and that there is only one Eskimo, which is why C2 is LE.
-Suppose that C is `party =` `'``Dem``'`.
+Let's suppose that A is `gender = 'M'`, and that there is one female which is why C1 is LE.
+Let's suppose that B is `race = 'Eskimo'`, and that there is only one Eskimo, which is why C2 is LE.
+Suppose that C is `party = 'Dem'`.
 The attacker could drop either A or B in an attack.
 Note that the woman cannot also be the Eskimo, because then condition C2 would not have occurred at all.
 - Suppose that the attacker drops A. Then the woman's row flips to included, and contributes to either C3 or C4, depending on whether the woman is democrat or not.
 Either way, the row won't go to C2 (because the woman isn't an Eskimo), so there is no chance that dropping A causes C2 to become NLE.
-- Suppose that the attacker drops B. Then B is set to false, in which case the row will either match C3 (and still be included) or c4 (and be excluded).
+- Suppose that the attacker drops B. Then B is set to false, in which case the row will either match C3 (and still be included) or C4 (and be excluded).
 Either way, the row will not change C1, and so there is no way that C1 can go from LE to NLE.
 - Therefore both A and B are dropped, the corresponding rows are re-evaluated accordingly, and neither A nor B are included in the dynamic noise seeding.

 Case 4: